The-Cool-Kids-2024/BudgetingApp/deliverables/design-specs.md

 ## DATA DESIGN

 ### Data Description
 Explain how the information domain of your system is transformed into data structures.
-Describe how the major data or system entities are stored, processed and organized.
+Describe how the major data or system entities are stored, processed, and organized.
 List any databases or data storage items.

 ## INTERFACE DESIGN